brylevkirill/notes/Reinforcement Learning.md

 >	"How to design algorithms that make use of such prior information?"
 >	"Key idea: learn a fast RL algorithm that make use of such prior information"

+>	"RL agent = RNN = generic computation architecture
+>	- different weights in the RNN means different RL algorithm and prior
+>	- different activations in the RNN means different current policy
+>	- meta-train objective can be optimized with existing (slow) RL algorithm"

 >	"RNN is made to ingest multiple rollouts from many different MDPs and then perform a policy gradient update through the entire temporal span of the RNN.
 The hope is that the RNN will learn a faster RL algorithm in its memory weights."
 >	"Suppose L represents an RNN.
 Let Envk(a) be a function that takes an action, uses it to interact with the MDP representing task k, and returns the next observation o, reward r, and a termination flag d.
 Then we have:
 >	xt = [ot−1, at−1, rt−1, dt−1]